mvolkmann/blog/src/meteor.md

 They assume using Svelte as the web framework.
 When this is not the case, the Svelte-specific parts can be omitted.

-- Enter `npm install eslint eslint-plugin-import eslint-plugin-svelte3`
+- Enter `npm install eslint eslint-plugin-import eslint-plugin-meteor eslint-plugin-svelte3`

 - Add the following script in `package.json`: